yiqiwangphysics/yiqiwangphysics.github.io/_posts/2022-08-09-Topological_Isomorphism_of_pants.md

 categories: math thoughts lunchchat
 ---

-Finished a day’s work, walking along HillHouse Ave, I am touched by the soft breeze in summer sunset.
+Finished a day’s work, walking along HillHouse Ave with my colleague, I am touched by the soft breeze in summer sunset.
 Starting with a random question by me: "How many holes are there in a pair of pants?", we are divided into two groups with answers 2 and 3, respectively.
-The argument from me that a pair of pants have three holes is that: Imagine that blow your a pair of pants into a ballon, and the hole on your waist and two holes for two legs will be three punched holes on that $$S^2$$ sphere surface.
+The argument from me that a pair of pants have three holes is given by: Imagine blow your a pair of pants into a ballon, and the hole on your waist and two holes for two legs will be three punched holes on that $$S^2$$ sphere surface.

 <figure>
   <center>